 Course roles control access to content and tools within a course.

-If your institution licenses community engagement, you also create organizations and organization roles.
+If your institution has access to community engagement features, you also create organizations and organization roles.
 Organizations are similar to courses.

 You can make organization roles available separately to specific organizations.
 This allows an institution to treat courses and the relationship among their enrolled users differently than those in organizations.

-Each user is assigned a role for each course or organization in which they participate.
+Each user is assigned a role for each course or organization they participate in.
 For example, a user with a role of Teaching Assistant in one course can have a role of Student in another course.
 Instructors may use these roles to delegate some of the responsibility for maintaining the course.

 You set course roles when enrolling users in courses.
 You can also edit course roles after enrollment.